pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/PreparingDatabase.md

 +  configuration.foreignKeysEnabled = true
  }
 ```

+> Important: If you are synchronizing your database to CloudKit, then you must not enable
+> foreign keys.
+See <doc:CloudKit#Foreign-key-relationships> for more information.

 This will prevent you from deleting rows that leave other rows with invalid associations.
 For
 example, if a "teams" table had an association to a "sports" table, you would not be allowed to